 The CDC is screening all arriving passengers at LAX, and imposing quarantine consistent with presenting symptoms.
-At Los Robles hospital campuses, screening/travel questions are asked of all patients which arises from the CDC guidance for screening patients for the presence of 2019-nCoV.
+At Riverside Community, screening/travel questions are asked of all patients which arises from the CDC guidance for screening patients for the presence of 2019-nCoV.
 Should travel response and symptoms match current assessment for 2019-nCoV, the immediate action is to place a mask on the patient, and move them physically into an Airborne Isolation room.
-Following that, notify the Infection Preventionist who will contact local Public health authorities.
+Following that contact local Public health authorities and infection prevention.